Van-Goghbot/the-coderoom/docs/ik.rst

    :linenos:
    :lineno-start: 202

 If this still doesn't work after 10 tries it means even a straight line won't work.
-We have to break out of the loop and retry with new start and end positions.
+We have to break out of the loop and retry with new start and end positions, but this eventuality rarely happens.

 .. literalinclude:: dominoes_code/right_placement.py
    :language: python